mehdi-fathi/eloquent-filter/README.md

-# eloquentFilter
+# Eloquent Filter
-A package for filter data of models by query string.it uses simplicity.
+A package for filter data of models by query string.It uses simplicity and full dynamic.

 ## Installation

-Run the Composer update comand
+Run the Composer update command

       $ composer require mehdi-fathi/eloquent-filter